 Using Azure SQL Databases instead of on-premise SQL Server removes the burden of management and adds features such as geo-replication, point in time database restore, and the integration of the Azure Active Directory.
 You learn the differences between an on-premise SQL Server, how to move data to Azure SQL databases, and things you need to be aware of when using Azure SQL.

-For better scalability than relational databases, you can use a NoSQL storage such as DocumentDB.
-You learn storing and retrieving JSON objects, create ad-hoc queries using SQL syntax, take advantage of consistency levels, and manage indexes with DocumentDB.
+For better scalability than relational databases, you can use a NoSQL storage such as CosmosDB.
+You learn storing and retrieving JSON objects, create ad-hoc queries using SQL syntax, take advantage of consistency levels, manage indexes with the DocumentDB API, read and write table entities using the Table API, create graphs with the Graph API and Gremlin.

 No matter what the data store is, you can use Azure Search for fast full-text queries supporting different languages that can be used by Web sites and applications.
 You learn using Azure Search to auto-complete user inputs.